DylanMcKenzie/DylanMcKenzie/README.md

 # Hi there! 👋 I'm Dylan McKenzie

-I'm a passionate student studying A-levels.
-In my free time, I dive into the world of web development, turning ideas into interactive and visually appealing websites.
+nice

 ## 🚀 About Me

-- 🎓 Currently pursuing A-levels in Maths, Accounting, Business, and IT.
+- 🎓 Currently pursuing a computing degree!
 - 💻 Enthusiastic about web development, programming, and technology.
 - 🌐 Constantly learning and exploring new technologies to enhance my skills.
 - 🤝 Open to collaboration on interesting projects.